Chemical engineer, Kaipūhanga matū

 You need

-- a Bachelor of Engineering (Honours) in Chemical and Process Engineering OR a Bachelor of Food Technology (Honours) in Food Process Engineering OR a relevant tertiary qualification in engineering
+- a Bachelor of Engineering (Honours) OR a Bachelor of Food Technology (Honours) OR a relevant tertiary qualification in process and resources engineering or similar area

 You may need